CMPUT301W20T27/BUber/README.md

 3. Are you really better than Uber?

-    _We'll let you be the judge. 🙂_
+    _We will let you be the judge. 🙂_

 4. Will this be available in the Google Play Store soon?

     _Glad you're liking the app so far.
 Most likely not, this project is only meant to be for our learning experience._

-5. I have found a bug and would like to contribute?
+5. I have found a bug and would like to contribute.
+What should I do?

     _Please contact one of the [contributors](https://github.com/CMPUT301W20T27/BUber/graphs/contributors) or create [GitHub issue post here](https://github.com/CMPUT301W20T27/BUber/issues)._